SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "Loss Of Parsing"

     Spots the loss of events parsing by SEKOIA.IO, could indicate a loss of valid events flow.
+The strategy is to focus on less frequent event to limit the impact of the skewness in the count distribution law.

     - **Effort:** master